Frequently Asked Questions

 • You will have diverse skills that set you apart from other BScN graduates.
 Employers want nurses who have demonstrated the capacity to extend their knowledge and skills in a wide range of competencies in evidence-informed practice, project work and presentation/writing skills.

 • Honors is a safe way to see if you like to research and whether you would enjoy graduate studies or an academic career.
-It consists of two courses and a project – ample opportunity to see if a longer graduate program is for you.
-Imagine knowing you have contributed to improving nursing practice and policy.
+It consists of two courses and engagement within a rich research environment with your supervisor and their team– ample opportunity to see if a longer graduate program is for you.

-• Graduates have a huge feeling of accomplishment – completing their own research, contributing to a larger program of research, not to mention the pleasure of seeing their name listed in publications and in conferences!
-It's excellent preparation for graduate school.
+• Graduates have a huge feeling of accomplishment – completing their own research activities, and contributing to a larger program of research.
+Some students will have the opportunity to lead or co-author scientific presentations or papers.
+This is excellent preparation for graduate school.

-• Your competitiveness is exponentially increased because you have actual research experience, presentation experience and opportunities to work toward publishing your work.
+• Your competitiveness is exponentially increased because you have actual research experience, presentation experience and opportunities to work toward co-authored publications.
 If you imagine your future career including leadership in clinical practice, education or administration, you will need graduate school at some stage.

 • The Honors Program is a significant launching pad for your success.
 You will be eligible for a range of grants and awards to fund and support your research, and it looks great for your résumé.

 • Reduce time spent in Graduate School.
-Honors helps you complete the Master of Nursing By-pass program – just one year in Master’s and then transferring into the PhD Program.
+Honors helps you complete the Fast-track to PhD program – just one year in Master’s and then transferring into the PhD Program.

 What kind of research will I do?

-Students engage in a wide variety of research, depending on their interests and match with a supervisor.
-Students are encouraged to pair with another student for their projects.
+Students engage in a wide variety of research activities, depending on their interests and match with a supervisor.
+Students may work in pairs or groups of 3 honors students, or with other trainees at masters, doctoral and post-doctoral levels.

 Learn more about research conducted by current and past honors students »